-No, you cannot sign the prescription as the physician requested.
+No, you should not sign the prescription regardless of the physician’s request.
 Even if you write “as per Dr. Smith,” signing your name would mean you authorized the prescription.
 RNs and RPNs do not have the authority to do this.

 Since Dr. Smith was physically present in the office to instruct you, the safest practice would be for her to personally write and sign the prescription.
-Then, you could either give the prescription to the client or fax it to the client’s pharmacy through a secure fax line.
+Then, it is your accountability to follow up as required (for example, give the prescription to the client or fax it to the client’s pharmacy through a secure fax line).